NaseemaO/Deep_Learning/README.md

 * The highest Accuracy attained is in the first Model with 80 neurons in First hidden layer, and 30 in the Second Layer using 9 column Features:
     * 74.1% in the Train Data which is about 70% of the entire DataSet, and
     * 71.5% in the Test Data which makes up about 30% of the entire input dataset.

+* Recommendation to obtain better accuracy:
+    * Explore alternative models for higher accuracy.
+For example, the 'Random Forest classifier' may improve the accuracy and reduce overfitting.
+'Among all the available classification methods, random forests provide the highest accuracy.
+The random forest technique can also handle big data with numerous variables running into thousands.
+It can automatically balance data sets when a class is more infrequent than other classes in the data.' (google search)
+    * Further preprocess the dataset to remove more outliers in every Feature included in the model.
+    * Accuracy may be improved by adding more data, or by including additional Hidden Layers in the model.

 ## Details of findings:
 * First model in the AlphabetSoupCharity_Model.ipynb uses 9 columns of the metadata, with 80 neurons in the first hidden layer, and 30 in the second hidden layer has: